ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     - two subnets (one in each zone)
     - a public load balancer with a security group driving traffic to the frontend application.
     - a private load balancer with a security group driving requests from frontend to the backend.
-    - two VSIs (one frontend instance and one backend)
+    - an instance template and an instance group for provisioning and scaling the instances.
-    - an instance template and an instance group for scaling the instances.
+      - two VSIs (one frontend instance and one backend) with respective security groups attached.

     ![](images/solution62-vpc-scaling-dedicated-hidden/create_vpc.png)
 4. **Copy** the public load balancer URL from the log output and paste it in a browser to see the frontend application.